egfanboy/runescape-account-creator/README.md

 # runescape-account-creator

-Creates an account for runescape
+Chrome extension that creates an account for runescape